Safely Resuming Care

 Sponsorship Request Application

-Heart valve replacement is a surgical procedure to remove a heart valve that isn’t functioning properly and replace it with a new valve.
+Heart valve replacement is a surgical cardiology procedure to remove a heart valve that isn’t functioning properly and replace it with a new valve.
 The valves in your heart help blood move in the right direction.
 If a valve is damaged, it can limit the flow of blood through your body.

-If you’ve been diagnosed with aortic valve stenosis (narrowing) or regurgitation (leaking), your doctor may recommend heart valve replacement as a treatment option.
+If you’ve been diagnosed with aortic valve stenosis (narrowing) or regurgitation (leaking), your heart doctor may recommend heart valve replacement as a treatment option.
 Aortic stenosis limits the flow of blood from your heart into your aorta and the rest of your body.
 If one of your heart valves doesn’t close all the way, it causes regurgitation (allowing blood to flow backwards).

 This procedure will performed by an experienced surgeon at Dignity Health’s Mercy General Hospital.
 There are three types of heart valve replacement: